ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Create your server with the following requirements:

+Server Name could be the FQDN of your hosted FusionPBX
 ::

  Name: waterloo5.ictvoip.ca - FusionPBX
 |
-this could be the FQDN of your hosted FusionPBX

 ::